aidenwaring/CA_T2A1_Workbook/README.md

 The efficiency of an app (i.e. site) and the algorithms used are of the utmost importance.
 The next set of questions relate to this RfQ-requirement.

-Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O).[300-500]
+Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O).

 **Answer:**